knextsunj/dotnet-prac/README.md

-# mf-dotnet-microservices
+# dotnet-prac
-Microservices for MF CMS written in C# .NET
+Practice programs for the core C# programming language